Multidisciplinary learning through collective performance favors decentralization: Model description

-This multi-level framework can describe any performance-based learning pathway (Fig. \ref{fig:function_relationships}b).
-At one extreme, agents only ``interact with'' themselves (representing individual learning, or an empty graph).
-As we add interactions, we can construct any undirected network distribution by adding interactions to neighborhood functions $\Vec{g}$ up to and including team learning (a complete graph) in which every agent affects every other agent and receives feedback from team performance.
-In this work, we vary the neighborhood functions to study the effects of both tasks and indirect learning networks on team performance (Fig. \ref{fig:function_relationships}c).
+Collectively, a team's neighborhood functions correspond to the team's mediated learning network with nodes $i$ and network neighbors $j\in J_i$.\footnote{More completely, $g_i(x_i, \Vec{x}_j)$ describes the directed edges of a network of mediated interactions, where $x_i$ indicates the existence of a self-edge and each $x_j$ indicates the existence of a directed edge from $j$ to $i$.
+For simplicity, we assume that all edges in this network are reciprocated, making a network of undirected edges sufficient for this work.} This multi-level framework can describe any performance-mediated learning pathway (Fig. \ref{fig:function_relationships}c).
+At one extreme, agents only affect themselves (representing individual learning, or an empty graph).
+As we add interactions, we can construct any undirected network distribution by adding interactions to neighborhood functions $\Vec{g}$ up to and including team learning (a complete graph) in which every agent affects every other agent.
+In this work, we vary the neighborhood functions to study the effects of mediated learning networks on team performance (Fig. \ref{fig:function_relationships}d).

 Individuals often have different goals from the team \cite{Scott2007}.
 We could choose any task $g_i$ for each agent to work on, regardless of the task $h$ on which the team is evaluated.
-In this work, we assume agents work toward the same goal as the team and use the same task type for both the neighborhood subtask $g_i$ and the team task $h$.
-Put another way, $g_i$ captures ``how good'' chef $i$ thinks their own performance is on some subtask of the team's overall task $h$.
-In many cases, chef $i$ cannot tell how their own recipe $x_i$ led to their own outcome $g_i$ (let alone the whole meal $h$) because the $\Vec{x}_j$ recipes of the other chefs $j\in J_i$ obscure how chef $i$'s work affected collective outcomes.
-For example, if one chef makes a roast, but the other chefs' sauce and vegetables don't pair well with the roast, the roast may not taste as good as if it were served alone.
-On the other hand, a specific pairing might also make the roast taste better than it tasted alone.
+In this work, we assume agents work toward the same goal as the team.
+We do this by using tasks that are commutative, normalized, and scalable to any number of dimensions.
+This lets us use the same task type for both neighborhood subtasks $g_i$ and the team task $h$ because the operand corresponding to each agent $i$ retains the same form and function in every subtask in which it exists and in the team task (see SI Appendix S1 for details).

+Put another way, $g_i$ captures ``how well'' agent $i$ thinks their action contributes to the team's overall task $h$.
+In many cases, agent $i$ cannot tell how their own decision $x_i$ led to their own outcome $g_i$ (let alone the team's outcome $h$) because the $\Vec{x}_j$ decisions of the other agents $j\in J_i$ obscure how agent $i$'s actions affected collective outcomes.
+For example, while one agent could make a decision that would perform well in isolation, adjacent agents may be negatively affected by the decision.
+This can occur because agents work on different subtasks from one another (again, neighborhoods are not subteams) and a decision that improves one agent's subtask performance might degrade another agent's subtask performance.
+On the other hand, the decision could also improve the performance of adjacent agents $j$ either by increasing $g_j$ or by opening new possibilities.